 Sharing history and culture with Magpie River guests

 With her new role as Boreal River Adventures Magpie River cultural guide, Mestokosho-Paradis is building on her job at the Innu Cultural House.
 There she does everything from curation to giving guided tours to tourists from around the world.

 “I can do whatever the group wants.
-I can speak to the history of the local Innu, I can show them traditional medicines, tell them stories about animals, or tell them the contemporary story of what it’s like to be a 27-year-old First Nations women living here now.”
+I can speak to the history of the local Innu, I can show them traditional medicines, tell them stories about animals, or tell them the contemporary story of what it’s like to be a 30-year-old First Nations woman living here now.”